 Sandra Riesgraf:

 Are you looking for a job right now?
-Looking to work in a fun and supportive environment with great take and a rewarding career?
-Jordan School District is hiring.
-We're currently filling full and part time positions.
-You can work and make a difference in young lives and education as a classroom assistant or a substitute teacher, apply to work in one of our school cafeterias where our lunch staff serves up big smiles with great food every day.
+Looking to work in a fun and supportive environment with great pay and a rewarding career?
+Jordan school district is hiring.
+We're currently feeling full and part time positions.
+You can work and make a difference in young lives and education as a classroom assistant or a substitute teacher.
+Apply to work in one of our school cafeterias where our lunch staff serves up big smiles with great food every day.
 We're also looking to hire custodians and bus drivers in Jordan School District.
-We like to say, "People come for the job and enjoy the adventure".
-Apply today at workatjordan.org.
+We like to say people come for the job and enjoy the adventure.
+Apply today @ workatjordan.org.

 Superintendent Godfrey: